mjs2600/ML-Final-Exam-Study-Notes/readme.md

 http://wiki.omscs.org/confluence/display/CS7641ML/CS7641.FA14.+Final+exam+prep

 ###Unsupervised Learning
-UL consists of algorithms that are meant to "explore" on their own and provide
-the user with valuable information concerning their dataset/problem
+UL consists of algorithms that are meant to "explore" on their own and provide the user with valuable information concerning their dataset/problem
 * Randomized Optimization
 * Clustering
   * Single Linkage
+    * Consider each of n points a cluster
+    * Find the distance between the closest two points in every cluster
+    * Merge the closest two clusters
+    * Repeat n - k times to get k clusters
   * k-Means
     * 1. Place k centers
     * 2. Claim closest points